Facebook Ads Profit Calculator

 Find your true Customer Acquisition Cost across all marketing channels and compare against industry benchmarks.

-India-specific CPM, CPC, ROAS benchmarks by industry, delivered to your inbox.
+US Meta Ads CPM, CPC, ROAS benchmarks by industry, delivered to your inbox.
 No spam, ever.